MicrosoftLearning/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Before you start

-You will need an Azure subscription that has been approved for access to the Azure OpenAI service, including DALL-E. If you have previously applied for access to the Azure openAI service, you may need to submit another application t gain access to DALL-E.
+You will need an Azure subscription that has been approved for access to the Azure OpenAI service, including DALL-E. If you have previously applied for access to the Azure openAI service, you may need to submit another application to gain access to DALL-E.

 - To sign up for a free Azure subscription, visit [https://azure.microsoft.com/free](https://azure.microsoft.com/free).
 - To request access to the Azure OpenAI service, visit [https://aka.ms/oaiapply](https://aka.ms/oaiapply).